Cookies on this website

 • ASSOCIATE HEAD FOR PEOPLE, EQUALITY, DIVERSITY AND INCLUSION

-Catherine Pope is Professor of Medical Sociology in the Nuffield Department of Primary Care Health Sciences.
+Catherine Pope is Professor of Medical Sociology, and Associate Head of Department for People, Equality, Diversity and Inclusion in the Nuffield Department of Primary Care Health Sciences.
 She is also a senior research fellow at Green Templeton College, an NIHR Senior Investigator (since 2020) and was made Fellow of the Academy of Social Sciences in 2016.

 An internationally recognised researcher and teacher, Catherine spent thirty years working in Higher Education in London, Leicester, Bristol and Southampton, before moving to Oxford in July 2019.
-She currently teaches on Oxford Qualitative Courses and the MSc Translational Health Sciences.
-She is co-lead with John Powell, of the new MSc Applied Digital Health which will start in 2022.
+She is co-lead with John Powell, of the MSc Applied Digital Health and also teaches on Oxford Qualitative Courses and the MSc Translational Health Sciences programmes.

 Catherine’s current programme of research includes projects about